 Over the years, many wonderful and fascinating individuals have had a hand in shaping a dream for Oak Alley ... some tried and won, some tried and lost, others just tried and gave up.
 Still, they all had one thing in common ... they CARED enough to try.

 When the Stewarts purchased the property in 1925, it was to be their home, a mere cattle ranch where Josephine could tend to her gardens adjacent to the antebellum mansion and ride horses through the vast acres of this historic plantation.
 But during her time living at the plantation, she saw a greater purpose for the plantation when it was no longer her home.
 So in 1969, Josephine, with the assistance of her nephew, Zeb Mayhew, Sr., established a nonprofit foundation that would encompass the antebellum Big House and the immediate 25 historic acres, Oak Alley Plantation.
-The mission of the Foundation is to allow visitors from around the world to learn the history of the working sugarcane plantation and those who once resided here and to educate the public generally on a bygone era.
+The mission of the Foundation is to allow visitors from around the world to learn the history of the working sugarcane plantation and those who once resided here and to educate the public generally on the plantation's history.

 The once brown bag servicing restaurant has grown into a full service establishment that showcases the rich flavors of the area, serving favorite Cajun/Creole dishes like red beans & rice, chicken & andouille gumbo and po-boys and much more.

 Oak Alley Plantation Restaurant & Inn also offers guests the opportunity to spend the night in both 19th century old and modern deluxe cottages where guests can dive deeper into the culture.

 We welcome you to explore the culture of this region, it's history, cuisine and it's people.